From Star Trek: Theurgy Wiki

 Having been used as a Star Fleet Intelligence contact off and on since the 2360s, Hirek was requested to join Praetor Tal’aura’s forces on the Klingon homeworld, Qo’Nos, in 2380.
 Here he remained, feeding intel to Star Fleet until April 2381, when the USS Theurgy arrived in orbit and revealed the truth of the Infested.
 Fueled with the desire to stop the Infested from destroying the galaxy and with it his homeworld of Romulus and the discovery of an age-old blood debt in need of payment with a Theurgy crewmember, Hirek sought to remain with the Theurgy crew, capitalizing on his contacts with Intelligence as an avenue for defection into Star Fleet where he aided in the opposition against the parasites.

 During this time, Hirek felt the first rein of tradition and culture tighten around his neck.
-Nuhir and Taev Aimne followed Romulan custom and, in childhood, promised Hirek to a distant clan member, Llaiir i-Mirek t’Aimne.
+In childhood, Nuhir and Taev Aimne followed Romulan custom and promised Hirek to a distant clan member, Llaiir i-Mirek t’Aimne.
 Though they rarely met, Llaiir lived up to her namesake, possessing a fiery affect that clashed more than complemented with Hirek’s own free-spirited ways.
 Their marriage in 2327 was volatile and brief, and going against Romulan custom, Hirek did not mourn when Llaiir died in an unexplained ship explosion in 2330, where she had served in the engineering department.
-He continued to live the expected life of a man of his prestige and place in society, casually entering and exiting relationships with women or men as the circumstances suited him.
+He continued living the expected life of a man of prestige and place in society, casually entering and exiting relationships with women or men as the circumstances suited him.
 He was uninterested in pursuing another marital match and with assurances that the family line would continue through cousins, his parents left Hirek to his own devices.

 Hirek served from 2327 until 2340 on the science vessel Ter’ak.
 He was promoted to Technician and the Ribbon of Distinction in 2335 for leading his department in solving a bio-engineering crisis created by experimental technology from the Tal Shiar Research and Development Division.
 This near-death experience because of Tal Shiar arrogance only rekindled his lifelong hatred for the secret police of Romulus.
 In 2340, Hirek transferred to another science vessel, the Melanth, where he served until 2346, receiving his last promotion in service, that of uhlan.
 During his service aboard the Melanth, Hirek experienced firsthand the truth of the common phrase, “Never turn your back on a Breen,” as he was grievously wounded while protecting a fellow department member on an away mission involving the Breen in mid-2346.
-It was only because of his family’s clan connections that Hirek received state-of-the-art lifesaving medical care, which allowed him to return to service in early 2347 with the shiny Crest of Valor on his uniform for his actions.
+Hirek received state-of-the-art lifesaving medical care only because of his family's clan connections, which allowed him to return to service in early 2347 with the shiny Crest of Valor on his uniform for his actions.

 Hirek’s time aboard the science vessel Vrekess lasted only seven months before his twenty-year enlisted contract ended.
 Hirek was uninterested in beginning a new one.
 While his paternal side had always favored politics or naval life for lofty aspirations, his maternal side veered towards more scholarly recognition.
 And so, Hirek stepped away from naval life to pursue a more academic one.
 Though by this time, Hirek had proven his own merit apart from the legacy of his father’s clan or his mother’s, his speedy acceptance into the prestigious Imperial War College was partially due to Nuhir Aimne’s position as a favored lecturer and his father Taev Aimne’s status on the Romulan Senate.